Dentist conversation questions

 Do you think you could ever fall asleep at the dentist?

-Here are some examples of colloquial language relating to dentistry and teeth that you may want to introduce to the class after the speaking activity.
+Here are some examples of colloquial language relating to dentistry and teeth that you may want to introduce to the class after discussing the dentist conversation questions.

 If someone is said to be long in the tooth, this means they are considered old or aging.